Global surveillance of survival from haematological malignancies in children, teenagers and young adults

 The results, in particular on “cure”, will provide information for clinicians and parents on trends in survival up to 5 years after diagnosis of a leukaemia or lymphoma.
 The results will inform health policy, by providing policy-makers with the information required to assess the effectiveness of cancer health services.
 Survival is already used as a tool for implementing and monitoring the effectiveness of several European cancer care plans.
 Ultimately, the results should help guide the inclusion of actions in National Cancer Plans that are specific to children and adolescents with cancer, aiming to improve access to diagnosis and effective curative treatments for children, teenagers and young adults with haematological malignancy in many countries.

-This project is led by Dr Claudia Allemani, Associate Professor of Cancer Epidemiology at the London School of Hygiene and Tropical Medicine.
-Dr Allemani’s background covers the range from applied mathematics to public health and education, via epidemiology and medical statistics.
+This project is led by Prof Claudia Allemani, Professor of Global Public Health at the London School of Hygiene and Tropical Medicine.
+Prof Allemani’s background covers the range from applied mathematics to public health and education, via epidemiology and medical statistics.
 She was elected a Fellow of the UK Higher Education Academy in July 2012, and an Honorary Member of the UK Faculty of Public Health (FPH) in March 2014.
 She was awarded the Faculty’s inaugural Global Public Health Award in June 2016.